SRI-CSL/yices2/FAQ.md

 ## FAQ

-**Question:** I tried a simple example and it didn't work
+**Question:** I tried a simple example and it didn't work.

 **Answer:** You are probably using the wrong tool.
-Yices comes with four tools, each expects its input to be written in a specific language.
+Yices comes with four tools, and each expects its input to be written in a specific language.

 * `yices`  expects the input to be written in the `yices` language